St3p/OurWedding/content/information/_index.md

 ---
 Hola a tod@s,

 Welcome!
-Here, you can confirm your attendance, mark your calendars for the big day, and check out the details about our venue in Nuevo Vallarta.
+Here, you can check out the details about our ****venue in Nuevo Vallarta****.
 Your presence means a lot to us, and we're looking forward to sharing this special moment with each of you.

 ---